signed/device-demonstrator/README.md

 They should only get a stream and render it.
 Lets see where this is going.

+## Opportunities
+- deploy the sample app as github pages of this project
+- automate deployment with github actions

 ## Available Scripts

 In the project directory, you can run: